murugapl/manage-vaccinations-in-schools-guidance/app/guide/community-clinics.md

 - they are shown as being homeschooled in the nominal roll
 - their school is unknown
-- they don't receive a vaccination in school
+- they don’t receive a vaccination in school

 ## Scheduling community clinics